abs-digi/abs-digi.github.io/src/content/books/fellowship-of-the-rings.md

 This is where you can write detailed thoughts about the book.
 Use headings, lists, and emphasis as needed.

-> "A great quote from the book would go here."
+> All that is gold does not glitter,
+Not all those who wander are lost;
+The old that is strong does not wither,
+Deep roots are not reached by the frost.
+   by: J.R.R.
+Tolkien

 ## Rating Explanation

 If you gave a rating, explain why here.
 What worked well?
-What could have been better?=
+What could have been better?